Know Your Climate Bias

 The Denialists and Lukewarmers appear similar on the surface but have important differences.
 Denialists are distinct from all other bias types in that they actively refute, deny, or ignore climate science.
 They believe that climate action activists want to grow big government, dismantle capitalism, destroy freedom, and other actions that would end American exceptionalism—all outcomes that they find simply unacceptable.
 Climate science becomes irrelevant—it does not matter if the climate is changing—because the cure is worse than the disease.
 For Denialists, concerns about protecting capitalism, freedom, and democracy trump all other thinking.
 The Lukewarmers begrudgingly and cautiously accept that the climate is changing, but believe estimates of impacts to be biased and overstated.
 They believe climate change consequences will be slow, and can be overcome by prosperity and innovative capacity produced by economic and technological growth; if we promote enough growth and development, then the people of the future will be able to adapt in ways we can’t imagine.

-The Emergency and Crisis biases also appear similar on the surface, but also have important differences.
+The Emergency and Revolt biases also appear similar on the surface, but also have important differences.
 Both assume that climate change risks are significant enough to merit giving up some individual control and freedom, so that experts or perhaps a centralized leadership council can coordinate activities.
 Those holding an Emergency bias believe that experts will be able to reform existing market and governance institutions to meet the emergency.
-Those holding the Crisis bias, however, believe there exists sufficient risk of catastrophic disruptions to justify untested and perhaps equally risky revolutionary change of major institutions, such as replacing capitalism or subverting developing nations so they don’t emit as much carbon.
+Those holding the Revolt bias, however, believe there exists sufficient risk of catastrophic disruptions to justify untested and perhaps equally risky revolutionary change of major institutions, such as replacing capitalism or subverting developing nations so they don’t emit as much carbon.
 In a crisis, people are willing to jump out of the frying pan even if it risks jumping into the fire.

-Risk Management sits between the Denial and Lukewarm biases on one side and Emergency and Crisis biases on the other.
+Risk Management sits between the Denial and Lukewarm biases on one side and Emergency and Revolt biases on the other.
 Humanity has overcome challenges of this magnitude in the past, they believe.
 We have mastered agriculture and food, electrified most homes, overcome most poverty, managed the threat of nuclear war, and are curing communicable disease.
 People with a Risk bias have confidence in humanity’s ingenuity and believe countries, innovators, and companies will be rewarded with security, profit, brand recognition, and market share as they solve climate-created challenges.
 That is, climate change is a challenge that technology can solve.

 Collaborative leadership practices for managing your biases and navigating the biases of others: